Graham Reid | | 1 min read

 Five years before her death in 1990 at age 72 she also earned a BA in theology.

 Quite some lady . . . and some of those "for adults only" albums were pretty tame.

-Despite the peeking keyhole cover art and titles like A Man is a Necessary Evil, There's Plenty More Where That Came From, A Porter's Love Song to a Chambermaid and That's My Weakness Now on the album The One and Only Pearl Bailey, the few songs with innuendo fall a long way short of really dirty blues (see here and here).
+Despite the peeking keyhole cover art -- and titles like A Man is a Necessary Evil, There's Plenty More Where That Came From, A Porter's Love Song to a Chambermaid and That's My Weakness Now on the album The One and Only Pearl Bailey -- the few songs with innuendo fall a long way short of really dirty blues (for that see here and here).

 But her tough and trilling vocals are still quite something and she was a natural at swing in front of a big band . . . which might account for the song I Can't Rock and Roll to Save My Soul on the album which came out as Elvis Presley was sweeping all before him.

 The key to her success she said "isn't the singing, it's the relaxing that does it".

 The Ambassador of Love would say that though, wouldn't she?

 For more oddities, one-offs or songs with an interesting backstory check the massive back-catalogue at From the Vaults.